Charlie McAvoy: 2024–25 season

-McAvoy once again entered the season as the Bruins' number-1 defensemen.
+McAvoy once again entered the season as the Bruins' number one defenseman.
 Although the Bruins struggled throughout the season, McAvoy remained an anchor on the blue line, and was solid offensively as well.
 In the Bruins Centennial Game on December 1, 2024, McAvoy scored two goals to help the Bruins beat the Montreal Canadiens 6-3.
 From December 14 to December 23, McAvoy had an assist in five straight games.
 On January 30, 2025, it was announced McAvoy would serve as an alternate captain for Team USA at the upcoming 4 Nations Face-Off.
 It would be the first time that McAvoy had represented the United States in an international hockey competition since the 2018 World Championships.
-McAvoy entered the tournament with high hopes, but on February 15, 2020, in a round-robin game against Team Canada, McAvoy suffered an upper-body injury, and was ruled out of the next game against Sweden.
+McAvoy entered the tournament with high hopes, but on February 15, 2025, in a round-robin game against Team Canada, McAvoy suffered an upper-body injury, and was ruled out of the next game against Sweden.

 On February 18, the Bruins announced in a statement that McAvoy had been admitted to Massachusetts General Hospital to "undergo testing related to an upper-body injury."
 It was revealed that McAvoy had suffered an infection from the injury, and was week-to-week and subsequently ruled out of the 4 Nations Championship game against Canada.
-Although McAvoy was never officially ruled out for the season, it was assumed as such, and on April 11, 2025, Bruins interim head coach Joe Sacco confirmed that McAvoy would not return for the season.
+On April 11, 2025, Bruins interim head coach Joe Sacco confirmed that McAvoy would not return for the season.
 After the season, it was revealed that McAvoy had suffered a Grade 5 AC joint separation in his shoulder, and was given a pain-killing injection, leading to the infection.